knowit/kubernetes-workshop/docs/_docs/workshop/09-service.md

 ## Task 1

 Expose your deployment (pods) with a NodePort service.

-Visit the url
+Visit the url where the service runs.

 <details>
  <summary>Solution</summary>